 As of this update, I’m trying hard to be less pretentious on the site.
 But I don’t get many opportunities to talk about the “Theme” in “Theme Park”, so this 2000-word section, while it is seeing some updates, gets to stick around.

-In fairness, since I first wrote this post around 5 years ago, Disney parks have gone through major changes in pursuit of some of the vary items I discussed in here (not claiming causation, obviously).
+Since I first wrote this post around 5 years ago, Disney parks have gone through major changes—sometimes in the direction of what I talk about, but sometimes not.
 So while this is mostly me musing, my imposter syndrome isn’t so bad that I’d call anything in here irrelevant.
 If anything, this is all more relevant than when I first wrote it.

 But I’ll still give you another chance to jump down to the actual rankings.